BellaTatts/Digital-writing-folio/Week 3.md

 Hyperlinks, branching narratives, and variable sequences challenge traditional reading habits.
 Whilst this does branch into multiple generations, I do think that things like hypertext are innately E literature.

 ### Exercises + Questions

-I give a more basic definiton below of both but here I will broaden the scope of that understanding.
+I give a more basic definition below of both, but here I will broaden the scope of that understanding.

 **What is an algorithm?**
 A: Algorithms work by following a set of instructions or rules to complete a task or solve a problem.
 They can be expressed as natural languages, programming languages, pseudocode, flowcharts and control tables.
 We use all sorts of algorithms in our coding practices.

 **What is a constraint?**
-A: For the purpose of this work i am going to be considering constraint as a literary practise: which is where writers follow specific rules or limitations while coming up with text.
+A: For this work, I am going to be considering constraint as a literary practice, which is where writers follow specific rules or limitations while coming up with text.
 These constraints are often self-imposed and used as a writing exercise to inspire creativity and think within a set of boundaries.

-**Can you think of ways you might already be using these in your writing? (e.g., tools, techniques or processes that constrain and sytematise the way you write)?**
+**Can you think of ways you might already be using these in your writing? (e.g., tools, techniques or processes that constrain and systematise the way you write)?**

-A: For my current work, I am reducing the amount I write on paper to better incorporate the technological side of things, this also means I am writing pieces that are much shorter - I am only allowed to write something with a max of 800 words, must include beginning, middle and end.
-I am also using images as a way to write, I pick an image and write from it, this is so I can include it in my work and have a better understanding of what my viewers will be experiencing when they look at my work.
+A: For my current work, I am reducing the amount I write on paper to better incorporate the technological side of things.
+This also means I am writing much shorter pieces - I am only allowed to write something with a max of 800 words, must include beginning, middle and end.
+I am also using images as a way to write.
+I pick an image and write from it, this is so I can include it in my work and have a better understanding of what my viewers will be experiencing when they look at my work.

 **Why were the Oupilo writers so interested in the intersection of maths and literature?**
-A: Math is all about patterns and univsersal rules.
+A: Math is all about patterns and universal rules.
 Oulipians believed that literary constraints, often derived from mathematical structures or logic, could liberate creativity, not stifle it.

 Example: Writing a novel without the letter “e” (lipogram) like Georges Perec’s La Disparition (A Void).

 Mathematics provided systematic, formal rules for creating these constraints, turning literature into a kind of structured game.
-An interesting terminolgy when we look at E literature and the opinions on whether it counts as a proper writing style.
+An interesting terminology when we look at E literature and the opinions on whether it counts as a proper writing style.

-**How does algorthmic writing make us think differently about authorship?**
+**How does algorithmic writing make us think differently about authorship?**

 A: It plays into the idea that nothing is truly ours if all of it exists in some form already.
-It also feeds into the idea of what we consider to be true writing - writing done by a human versus writing inputed by a human but formaulated by a computer.
+It also feeds into the idea of what we consider to be true writing-writing done by a human versus writing input by a human but formulated by a computer.

+### Works I have altered in Glitch - #### A friendly medium set up by our teacher to interact with different types of codes and experience a little of what is involved.

 #### The Garfield poem